Stuw/audio-output-sphp/README.md

 # audio-output-sphp
-GNOME extension to switch between speakers and headphones
+GNOME extension to switch between speakers and headphones.

+It's usefull if you have speakers and headphones connected simultaneousely.
+Extension sets port for audio card 1 to speakers or headphones.

 ## Installation via git
 ```